 Part of the American Dream is the hope and indomitable ability to achieve goals and dreams, with only hard work and a little help by your side.
 This freedom has given way to incredible leaps in technology, medicine, and more from the following people.
-The polio vaccine, bifocals, and even the modern light bulb were created with an inspiration, a little ingenuity, and a lot of practice.
+The polio vaccine, bifocals, and even the modern light bulb were created with inspiration, a little ingenuity, and a lot of practice.
 If there's anything to be learned from these men, it's that you should never give up.
 Take your students on a field trip to one of these destinations and learn about the perseverance that shaped the modern world.

 Thomas Edison National Historical Park - West Orange, NJ - Inventor and businessman, Thomas Edison was credited with many inventions we still use today.
 The incandescent light bulb is his most famous but he's also the father of the quadruplex telegraph, phonograph, mimeograph, and even the movie camera.
 Including both his residence and laboratory, Thomas Edison National Historical Park effectively showcases the inventor's tireless efforts and dedication to his work.
-At the Laboratory Complex, your group can watch a silent movie with Edison's camera, visit the Chemistry Lab, and explore all three floors of inventions and equipment before heading over to Glenmont, Edison's incredible estate home.
+At the Laboratory Complex, your group can watch a silent movie with Edison's the camera, visit the Chemistry Lab, and explore all three floors of inventions and equipment before heading over to Glenmont, Edison's incredible estate home.

 Ben Franklin Museum - Philadelphia, PA - Of course, everyone knows about our founding father Mr. Benjamin Franklin.
 He was an avid inventor, an academic and politician, as well as a prolific writer and satirist.
 Ben Franklin has been credited with a myriad of inventions, but among the most fascinating are the lightning rod, bifocals, the glass harmonica, and the Franklin stove.
 He did not, as is commonly misunderstood, discover electricity but studied it and even coined several of the terms we still use today, including battery, charge, and conductor.
 At the Ben Franklin Museum in Philadelphia, your student group can be ushered around the exhibits by a costumed Ben Franklin guide, learn all about his life in American and his time in England, his role in the American Revolution, and why exactly he was called America's favorite Renaissance Man.